 What is your primary industry of focus for 2012, and why?

 Which would you consider to be your strongest market?
-Is that also your largest for supply?

 Where have you expanded internationally?
 Future plans?